Secondary Education (Talent Development) (M.A.)

 Career Options

-Graduates are well-positioned for job opportunities such as mentoring program leader; teacher of advanced, gifted, and honors classes; instructional coordinator; classroom teacher with enhanced creativity skills; talent development coach; community-based education specialist; and undergraduate-level course instructor.
-These programs also provide a foundation for doctoral studies in education.
+Graduates are well-positioned for job opportunities such as mentoring program leader; teacher of advanced and honors classes; instructional coordinator; classroom teacher with enhanced skills for nurturing the creativity and talents of all students; talent development coach; community-based education specialist; and undergraduate-level course instructor.
+This program also provides a foundation for doctoral studies in education.

 Program Faculty

-Faculty bring valuable and diverse experiences, perspectives, and expertise areas to their teaching.
-Faculty research interests include: transformative teaching and learning, creativity, educational equity, educational policy, philosophical issues in education, and gifted education conceptual frameworks and assumptions.
+The faculty bring a valuable range of experiences, perspectives, and expertise areas to their teaching.
+Faculty research interests include: transformative teaching and learning, creativity, imagination, opportunity and access, and philosophical issues in education.

 Contact us for general questions about your application, funding opportunities, and more.
 If you have specific questions after reviewing the program details, contact the program's graduate advisor.